luisdavid64/MRI-Implicit-Neural-Representations/README.md

 ```
 Note: In order to use line sampling, we have not implemented seperate implementation but it uses our grid sampling code so
-For Column sampling use grid-n*1  where n is the accelartion in column axsis
+For Column sampling use grid-n*1  where n is the accelartion in column axis
-For Row sampling use grid-1*n     where n is the accelartion in row axsis
+For Row sampling use grid-1*n     where n is the accelartion in row axis

 ## Special Batching For Undersampling:

 To set the dataloader to load batches per coil, please set the parameter `per_coil: True` in the config file.

-If per coil batching is used, one can also set `use_tv` to calculate the total variation loss on the coil to smoothen output.
+If per coil batching is used, one can also set `use_tv` to calculate the total variation loss on the coil to enforce spatial smoothness as in [5].

 # References